MrWalll/FairFight/README.md

 # FairFight (FF)
-A Lua to force players to a fair fight for stand.
+A Lua, for stand, to force players to a fight fair.

 <hr>  </hr>